 The Durham Post Office only lasted a year and closed in March of 1881 and most of the mail went to either the Lee or Lybeck post offices.
 Lybeck closed in 1882 and then the mail went to Mardell until it closed in 1885, but each of these Griggs County places deserves their own story.

-The Opheims were definitely the first homesteaders and permanent settlers in Griggs County.
+The Opheims were definitely the first homesteaders in Griggs County.
 The Durhams were hunters and trappers who built a cabin here, maybe in 1879, but we don’t know if they spent the winter in this cabin as did the Opheims and they didn’t stay very long.

 Note: A man named Andrew J. Durham died in 1892 and is buried in the Hillside Cemetery in Valley City.
 He was a Civil War Veteran from New York and could be the same person that the post office was named after.